DavidStevensonVtex/Python-Tutorials/Python-for-Data-Science-for-Dummies/ch01/Data-Science-and-Python.md

 * Machine Learning for Dummies, 2nd Edition
 * Artificial Intelligence for Dummies, 2nd Edition
 * [Extract, Load, and Transform (ELT)](https://www.techtarget.com/searchdatamanagement/definition/Extract-Load-Transform-ELT)

+### Creating the Data Science Pipeline

+* Preparing the data
+* Performing exploratory data analysis
+* Learning from data
+* Visualizing: Visualisation means seeing the patterns in the data and then being able to react to those patterns.
+It also means being able to see when data is not part of the pattern.
+* Obtaining insights and data products.
+The process doesn't end until you have a clear understanding of what the data means.
+For example, you can use the results of an analysis to make a business decision.